tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Biodiversity Data Quality Controlled Vocabulary List of Terms
+# Test Specification Controlled Vocabulary List of Terms

 Title
-: Biodiversity Data Quality Controlled Vocabulary List of Terms
+: Test Specification Controlled Vocabulary List of Terms

 Date version issued
 : 2024-09-10